27

 • Please don’t expect us to finance or subsidize your business.
 Just as your company must pay its employees on time, we also appreciate being paid on time.

 • Our job is to produce great photographs for you.
 Anything beyond that is beyond our control.
-Don’t ask us to indemnify your company against any use of the pictures.
+Don’t ask us to indemnify your company against your use of the pictures.
 Photographers are neither publishers nor lawyers.
 Please take responsibility for the actions of your employees and your company.

 • Please tell us who’s who at your event.
 We don’t know your executives or their spouses.